A year after the Baltimore bridge collapse, a long road to recovery is ahead

 Officials have said the designs will include the latest in pier protection technology, which has become increasingly important as cargo ships continue to get bigger and carry more cargo.
 The bridge will also be taller to provide more clearance.

-Last month, the port announced that 2024 ended up being one of its most productive years — with 45.9 million tons of cargo passing through its facilities — second only to the year before, which saw a record 52.3 million tons.
+Last month, the port said 2024 was one of its most productive years — with 45.9 million tons of cargo passing through its facilities — second only to the year before, which saw a record 52.3 million tons.

 The port also processed more farm and construction machinery than any other port in the country again in 2024.
 It ranked second for cars and light trucks, officials said.